 The mongoose doesn’t always dig its own burrow or tunnel.
 In fact, it’s a bit of a cuckoo – it will normally take over tunnels and burrows if they are no longer in use!

-Do you have any interesting or fun facts about mongoose that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting or fun facts about mongoose?
+Share them in the comments below!